Our family recently spent a weekend exploring the myriad things to do in Augusta Ga and we had a BALL!

 The pizza, salad and beer selections at The Pizza Joint make this a fun place for dinner, but the outside patio really brings it home for the family!
 We sat outside enjoying the evening breeze.
 The boys played cornhole and danced with the live band.
 It’s located on Broad Street, which is the “main” street in Augusta, and easily reachable from most of the city’s attractions.

-It was easy to run down to the concession stands (popcorn, M&Ms, hamburgers, hotdogs and tons of other “baseball food” options.)
-Visit on a Sunday Jr. Jackets home game and get a photo with Auggie the mascot!
+It was easy to run down to the concession stands (popcorn, M&Ms, hamburgers, hotdogs and tons of other “baseball food” options).

 It’s your last day!
 After breakfast at Partridge Inn, take an easy and relaxing hike at Phinizy Swamp Nature Park.
 The bridges, trees and lakes make a picture-perfect Sunday stroll.